prodotnet/JavaFX-LoanSystem-Dasboard/README.md

-# JavaFx Loan System Dasboard
+# JavaFx Loan System Dashboard

 **Prodotnet** is a project that demonstrates expertise in Java Development and showcases various skills, including software design, algorithm development, and documentation.
 This repository serves as a comprehensive resource for Java-based application development.